GaloisInc/swanky/fancy-garbling/README.md

 # Acknowledgments

+This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA) via Contract No. 2019-1902070006.
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies, either express or implied, of ODNI, IARPA, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for governmental purposes notwithstanding any copyright annotation therein.

-This material is based upon work supported by the ARO and DARPA under Contract No. W911NF-15-C-0227 and by DARPA and SSC Pacific under Contract No.
+This material is also based upon work supported by the ARO and DARPA under Contract No.
-N66001-15-C-4070.
+W911NF-15-C-0227 and by DARPA and SSC Pacific under Contract No. N66001-15-C-4070.

 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the ARO, SSC Pacific, and DARPA.

 Copyright © 2019 Galois, Inc.